A great way to have fun in Whistler’s backcountry is on a guided RZR tour with The Adventure Group. The all-terrain-style vehicles are a blast!

 Where Are the RZR Tours?

 Basecamp for The Adventure Group is at Sixteen Mile Creek Forest Service Road in Whistler.
 It’s about a 10 to 15-minute drive north of Whistler Village.
-The basecamp is where you’ll find other attractions like the Vallea Lumina light attraction and Superfly Ziplines (both of which are also highly recommended).
-We’ve done both and loved them!
+The Basecamp is where you’ll find other attractions like the Vallea Lumina light attraction, Aerial Obstacle Course, Snowmobiling Tours, Superfly Ziplines and Whitewater Rafting (all of which are also highly recommended).
+We’ve done all three and loved them!

 How Much Does RZR-ing Cost?